 Dear Faculty, Staff, and Administrators,

-I write today to let you know that Loyola University Maryland is strengthening and elevating the position of the Karson Institute for Race, Peace & Social Justice within the University and elevating the role of the founding director, Karsonya “Kaye” Whitehead, Ph.D.
+I write today to let you know that Loyola University Maryland is strengthening and elevating the position of the Karson Institute for Race, Peace & Social Justice within the University and elevating the role of the founding executive director, Karsonya “Kaye” Whitehead, Ph.D.

 As director, Dr. Whitehead now reports directly to Rodney Parker, Ph.D., Loyola’s acting chief equity and inclusion officer.
 By positioning this role in the University in this way, we hope to make it possible for Dr. Whitehead to broaden the impact of the Karson Institute’s work throughout the University.